Stanisław Barańczak: Personal life

 Born in Poznań, Poland on November 13, 1946, Barańczak was raised by his father Jan and mother Zofia, both doctors.
 He was the brother of the novelist Małgorzata Musierowicz.
 He studied philology at Poznań's Adam Mickiewicz University, where he obtained an M.A. and Ph.D.
 His doctoral dissertation concerned the poetic language of Miron Białoszewski.
-In 1968, he married Anna Brylka, with whom he had two children, Michael and Anna.
+In 1968, he married Anna Bryłka, with whom he had two children, Michael and Anna.

 Career

 Barańczak became a lecturer at Adam Mickiewicz University in Poznań.
 He broke into print as a poet and critic in 1965.
 Barańczak was on the staff of the Poznań magazine Nurt from 1967 to 1971.
 After the political events of June 1976, he became a co-founder of the Workers' Defence Committee (KOR) and of the clandestine quarterly Zapis.
 In 1981, the year Poland declared martial law, he left the country and accepted a three-year contract to work as a lecturer at Harvard University.
 He stayed at Harvard for almost two decades, leaving in 1999 due to complications with Parkinson's disease.
-He was a co-founder of the Paris Zeszyty Literackie ("Literary Textbooks") in 1983, and a regular contributor to the periodical Teksty Drugie.
+He was a co-founder of the Paris Zeszyty Literackie (Literary Textbooks) in 1983, and a regular contributor to the periodical Teksty Drugie.
 He also served as editor of The Polish Review from 1986 to 1990.